Mark-LohseMiranda/mood-tracker/README.md

 - **Multi-Factor Authentication (MFA)**: Optional TOTP-based MFA setup
 - **Device Remember**: Securely remember devices to skip MFA on subsequent logins
   - Choose to remember or never remember each device after MFA
-  - Device management in account settings (view, remember, or forget devices)
+  - Device management in account settings: view devices and forget them when needed; remembering the current device is offered via an in-app prompt/modal after MFA or when re-enabling prompts
-  - "Never remember" preference persists across sessions
+  - "Never remember" preference persists across sessions (toggle available in Devices tab)
   - Graceful fallback if device is no longer recognized by Cognito
 - **Account Deletion**: Complete data removal (S3, DynamoDB, Cognito)
 - **Signup Notifications**: Automatic email alerts to admin when new users register (via SES)